Arkansas State Library

-Arkansas State Library is a special library that operates as a state agency under the Arkansas Department of Education within Arkansas state government.
-It provides information resources for state agencies, legislators and legislative staffs.
-In addition, the Arkansas State Library provides guidance and support for the development of local public libraries and library services.
-Finally, the ASL provides resources, services, and leadership for the educational, informational and cultural needs of Arkansas citizens.
+Arkansas State Library (ASL) is a special library which operates as a state agency under the Arkansas Department of Education, within the Arkansas state government.
+It provides information about resources for state agencies, legislators and legislative staff.
+The library also provides guidance and support for the development of local public libraries and library services.
+ASL provides resources, services and leadership for the educational, informational and cultural needs of Arkansas citizens.

 History

 The Arkansas General Assembly created the Arkansas Library Commission in 1935.
 Funding began in 1937.
 The commission operated from headquarters in Little Rock.
-It loaned collections of books via postal mail, advised on acquisitions, and gave grants to new or expanding libraries.
+The commission provided library services across the state, by mailing books through what was called the Post Office Department until 1971, offering guidance on collection development, and awarding grants to support library initiatives.
 In 1979, the legislature replaced the commission with the newly established Arkansas State Library.

 General public

 The Arkansas State Library offers various programs and services for the general public, including Arkansas Center for the Book, Bookreporter.com, Document Collection, Information about the Arkansas General Assembly (Legislators & Committees/Meetings & Events/Acts & Bill Status), Library for the Blind and Physically Handicapped; Information Services such as reference assistance and Ask a Librarian, Library Card registration, Online Catalog, assistance with Patents and Trademarks as the only Patent and Trademark Resource Center (in association with the United States Patent and Trademark Office) in Arkansas, Resource Assistance In Seeking Employment (R.A.I.S.E), social media (Facebook, Twitter); Newsletter, Public Library Directory, Summer Reading Program, and the Traveler Online Database Program.